Cyfrin/codehawks-docs/referrals-program.md

 ### Have Questions?

 We're here to assist!
-For any inquiries or further clarifications, don't join our [Discord](https://discord.gg/cyfrin) server or send us a message on [Twitter](https://twitter.com/CodeHawks).
+For any inquiries or further clarifications, don't hesitate to join our [Discord](https://discord.gg/cyfrin) server or send us a message on [Twitter](https://twitter.com/CodeHawks).

 🌐 [**Start Your Referral Journey with CodeHawks Now!**](https://cyfrin.typeform.com/to/G97TcPPk?typeform-source=www.codehawks.com)